java-abhinav07/formreader/README.md

 2. https://github.com/oh-my-ocr/text_renderer : text_renderer

 The reports contains a list of papers which were referenced during the design of this ocr rendition.

+## Acknowledgements
+---
+This project was part of the application process for Research Internship at IIT Bombay.